 The Prey is not gonna be anyone’s idea of a classic and it’s not my idea of one either.
 To call it one of the worst of the cycle though is incredibly harsh and I think it’s worth a viewing.

 You know, I used to go to school with a guy whose video cassette of The Usual Suspects ended before the last few minutes of the feature.
 When I asked him if he liked it, he said, “It’s ok, but who actually was Keyser Söze?”
-I realise that this might be an extreme example, but that’s why I’m never sure about films that are missing some footage.
+I realise that it might be an extreme example, but that’s why I’m never sure about films that are missing some footage.
 It’s somewhat unfair to judge them…

 Final Girl √√

 Funny how opinions change over the years, isn’t it?
 I wonder if critics like Ebert and the like watch movies for a second time and find something more that they missed initially?
 I saw Cut when it was released in 2000 and I was nineteen years old.
 I had followed its production and had hoped it would be as good as the snippets that I’d read had made it sound, because thanks to some brilliant marketing, it had been covered everywhere that I looked.
 When I received my copy however, the only feeling was one of disappointment.
 Was it my expectations being too high?
 I cant be sure, but this time around, some twelve years later, I had a totally different experience.